playframework/play-meta/releasing/lagom.md

 entirely.
 Merge commits and automated commits that only change the version number should always be left out.

-*Bonus points*: once you have a clean list of issues with the appropriate link to GitHub and issue number, use sort -r to have the list sorted in reverse numerical order so it’s easier to locate a particular issue.
+*Bonus points*: once you have a clean list of issues with the appropriate link to GitHub and issue number, use sort -r to have the list sorted in reverse numerical order so it's easier to locate a particular issue.

 ### Manual verifications (optional)

-If there’s been changes in the build or bumped versions of sbt plugins, you may want to have a look at [https://github.com/lagom/lagom/issues/1496#issuecomment-408398508](https://github.com/lagom/lagom/issues/1496#issuecomment-408398508)
+If there's been changes in the build or bumped versions of sbt plugins, you may want to have a look at [https://github.com/lagom/lagom/issues/1496#issuecomment-408398508](https://github.com/lagom/lagom/issues/1496#issuecomment-408398508)

 ## Before You Release